Apex predator: Ecotourism

 Ecotourism sometimes relies on apex predators to attract business.
 Tour operators may in consequence decide to intervene in ecosystems, for example by providing food to attract predators to areas that can conveniently be visited.
 This in turn can have effects on predator population and therefore on the wider ecosystem.
 As a result, provisioning of species such as the tiger shark is controversial, but its effects are not well established by empirical evidence.
 Other affected apex predators include big cats and crocodiles.

 Rewilding

-In some densely populated areas like the British Isles, all the large native predators like the wolf, bear, wolverine and lynx have become locally extinct, allowing herbivores such as deer to multiply unchecked except by hunting.
+In some densely populated areas like the British Isles, all the large native predators like the wolf, bear, wolverine and lynx have become extirpated, allowing herbivores such as deer to multiply unchecked except by hunting.
 In 2015, plans were made to reintroduce lynx to the counties of Norfolk, Cumbria, and Northumberland in England, and Aberdeenshire in Scotland as part of the rewilding movement.
 The reintroduction of large predators is controversial, in part because of concern among farmers for their livestock.
-Conservationists such as Paul Lister propose instead to allow wolves and bears to hunt their prey in a "managed environment" on large fenced reserves.
+Conservationists such as Paul Lister propose instead to allow wolves and bears to hunt their prey in a "managed environment" on large fenced reserves; however, this undermines the objective of rewilding.